Vumerity Patient Tips

 4. Bottom Line

 Vumerity (generic name: diroximel fumarate) is an oral prescription medicine indicated for the treatment of relapsing forms of multiple sclerosis (MS) in adults.
-It is given as a twice-daily medicine and may have fewer stomach side effects, like stomach pain, diarrhea, indigestion, nausea and vomiting, compared to Tecfidera (dimethyl fumarate).
+It is given as a medicine you take by mouth twice a day.
+Vumerity may have fewer stomach side effects, like stomach pain, diarrhea, indigestion, nausea and vomiting, compared to Tecfidera (dimethyl fumarate), another medicine used to treat MS.

 5. Tips